red gorges with a valley running through

 Exmouth Town Beach

-Exmouth Town Beach is located just 1km from town and is ideal for morning walks and beachcombing.
-Swimming is best on high tide, and low tide is good for playing in the shallows.
-You can drive on this beach, and dogs are allowed on the northern part.
+Exmouth Town Beach is 1 km from town and ideal for morning walks and beachcombing.
+Swimming is best at high tide, but low tide is good for playing in the shallows.
+You can drive on this beach, and the northern part allows dogs.

 boat moored in sparkling turquoise water off the coast of exmouth